blu/brainstorm/README.md

 Description
 -----------

 This is an optimising interpreter for the language [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) with a small twist: brainstorm's output operation can be configured to print only numbers - the numeric value of the memory cell.
-In other words, brainstorm is oriented toward complex computational problems.
+In other words, brainstorm is oriented toward complex computational problems /s

 Other than that brainstorm does two very basic optimisations on the code: homogeneous data- and instruction-pointer-move instruction sequences are collapsed to one instruction.
 Instructions themselves are stored as 16-bit words, containing an optional immediate-operand field.